 8–Your sins can block your prayers.

 He’s right, of course.
-But that statements–while completely accurate–don’t tell the whole story.
+But those statements–while completely accurate–don’t tell the whole story.

 In Matthew 6:8, Jesus said, “For your Father knows what you need before you ask Him.”
 And what did He do then?
 Proceeded to give us the Lord’s Prayer.

-That God already knows my need is no excuse to get out of prayer; it’s motivation to pray.
+That God already knows my need is no excuse to get out of praying; instead, it’s motivation to pray.

 Boy, is that ever true.
 Fortunately, that’s beside the point.
 Psalm 130:3 tells us if the Lord should mark iniquities, no one would stand.
 God is not dealing with perfect people.
 All have sinned; there is none righteous, no not one (Romans 3:10,23).
 The wonderful old hymn says, “Christ receiveth sinful men, even me with all my sin.”